craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Implementation.md

 - Alerts trigger immediate investigation and mitigation
 - Risk register updated with findings and actions

+*This section describes the continuous monitoring and alerting system for ongoing risk management.*

 ---

 ## 5. Lessons Learned & Continuous Improvement